rmanak/notes/_posts/2016-06-09-nlp-text-mining-python.md

 * **using regexp**: (better for complicated combination of characters)

-For example consider the following text:
+For example consider the following text -- from a wonderful book: [Natural Language Processing in Python](http://www.nltk.org/book/)

 ```python
 raw = """'When I'M a Duchess,' she said to herself, (not in a very hopeful tone